 Price range: $50 – $3,500

-We’ll get this one out the way first.
 We’re pretty confident all of you would have heard about Hennessy, and there’s a good chance you would have tried it as well.
 Hennessy has earned itself a global reputation having been in production for 255 years and as a cognac producer, it is the largest in the world.
 Bottles range from the highly recognisable V.S. all the way through to the exclusive Hennessy Paradis Imperial (although a bottle of Hennessy Ellipse is said to sell for around US$13,000).

 Price range: $35 – $410